Acid reflux overview

 - You have a squeezing, tightening or crushing feeling in the chest

-- Other additional symptoms may indicate a heart attack such as:
+Additional symptoms that may indicate a heart attack include:

 - Shortness of breath

 - Pain radiating to the left arm, shoulder, neck, jaw or back